 3. Antidote– Naloxone is the anti-dote for Opioids.
 Naloxone is given in dose of 0.8-2 mg bolus IV and repeated every 2 minutes until pupil dilates.
-Opioid overdose is a challenging condition that requires a difficult balancing act between over and under treatment with naloxone.
+Opioid overdose and Xylazine Overdoses Tranq Dope Overdose are challenging conditions that requires a difficult balancing act between over and under treatment with naloxone.
 Nalorphine is an alternative.

 Naloxone is a pure opioid antagonist that prevents or reverses the effects of opioids by direct competition at mu, kappa, and sigma opioid receptor binding sites.
 It reverses both exogenous and endogenous opioids (endorphins, enkephalins, and dynorphins).